lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 ### Install Kats

-Kats doesn't update as frequent as as many other popular open source libraries.
+Kats doesn't update as frequent as many other popular open source libraries.

-Lady H. was super busy with her work and life at the time, and only had around 1 hour each day to take care of the garden.
-So it took her 3 months to finish testing the superpower of the sprout in this stop.
-During this period, Kats stayed in version 0.1.0, never changed.
-Such low code updating frequency is rare among giant companies' products.
+According to Lady H.'s observations, Kats stayed at version 0.1.0 for months without any update.
+Such low code updating frequency is rare among active open source libraries, especially it's a library from a giant company.

 The installation of Kats was tricky, and the problems often happened in Prophet related features.